haietza/moodle-local_covidcohort/README.md

   * Based on ARCHETYPE: Authenticated user
   * Assignable at the system context level
 * Enter the shortname for the COVID cohort member role under Site administration > Plugins > Local > COVID cohort > Settings.
-* Add a User tour for the desired Dashboard notification filtered to the COVID cohort member role.
+* Create a User tour for the desired Dashboard notification filtered to the COVID cohort member role.
+  * Apply to URL match: /my/%
+  * Role: COVID cohort member
+  * Per the [MoodleDocs](https://docs.moodle.org/en/User_tours), make sure the user tour is the only one enabled for the Dashboard.
 * Enter the ID for the COVID cohort user tour under Site administration > Plugins > Local > COVID cohort > Settings.
 * If COVID cohort managers need a current list of cohort members, site admins can Download from Site administration > Users > Accounts > Bulk user actions (use Cohort ID filter for shortname).